realworldreact/react-shoppe/README.md

 * increase the item quantity of a specific product from my cart
 * see price changes reactively with quantity changes in my cart
 * remove an item from my cart

-Auth Bonus

-* if I have previously signed in on page refresh I am still logged in
-* Sign out (with corresponding UI elements)
+* As a user, I should see a fully hydrated page on first load

 ## Backend API